JoeyStanley/jekyll-for-designers/cv.md

 ### Refereed Articles

-**Joseph A. Stanley**, Margaret E. L. Renwick, Katie Ireland Kuiper, & Rachel Miller Olsen (in review).
-"Back vowel dynamics and distinctions in Southern American English."
+**Joseph A. Stanley**, Margaret E. L. Renwick, Katie Ireland Kuiper, & Rachel Miller Olsen (accepted).
+"Back vowel dynamics and distinctions in Southern American English." *Journal of English Linguistics.*

 **Joseph A. Stanley** (accepted).
 "Regional patterns in prevelar raising." *American Speech*.
 <a href="/downloads/210409-regional_prevelar.pdf" class="paper" target="_blank" title="open a pdf of this paper in a new window"></a>